 Recorded in July 2019.
 Published in 1599.

 Created 10 months ago.

 |Category||Arts & Literature|

 My principal aim in making this channel is to read literature that I consider interesting or great, in the most effective way I can.
-With pause, emphasis, and inflection, I want to find a way to make great works intelligible and enjoyable to everybody, including those to whom literature on the printed page appears perplexing and meaningless.
+With pause, emphasis, and inflection, I want to find a way to make classic works intelligible and enjoyable to everybody, including those to whom, on the printed page, they appear perplexing and meaningless.
 The ultimate goal for me (although I know that it is many years away) is to be able to make something as difficult as Paradise Lost or the Faerie Queene, as easy to understand as a common newspaper.
 The delivery of many uploads on this channel is rushed, and fatiguing to the ear; in others, it is painfully slow and halting, especially because I am trying to develop a new way of reading that allows the listener enough time truly to comprehend what is heard.
 I can only plead as an excuse for this that I am still in an early stage of growth and experimentation, and intend to improve, gradually, with every new recording I make, for the rest of my life.